2024 CPC Grants

 The CPC does not make multi-year commitments, but may fund the same organization on a year-by-year basis.
 The CPC will consider grants to intermediary organizations that propose the regranting of funds for other eligible projects.

-Eligible and Not Eligible Expenses
+Eligible and Non-eligible Expenses

 If you have a specific question on whether an expense or cost is eligible, please contact us before submitting your application.